 HACCP (Hazard Analysis and Critical Control Point) is an internationally recognized system for reducing the risk of safety hazards in food.
-An HACCP System requires that potential hazards are identified and controlled at specific points in the process.
-This includes biological, chemical or physical hazards.
-Any company involved in the manufacturing, processing or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.
+A HACCP System requires that potential hazards are identified and controlled at specific points in the process.
+This includes biological, chemical, or physical hazards.
+Any company involved in the manufacturing, processing, or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.

-Not only is this required when selling food product, but it will also give you peace of mind that you are not sending food product out there that might still contain bacteria that could lead to a product recall — and cost you time and reputation.
+Not only is this required when selling food products, but it will also give you peace of mind that you are not sending food products out there that might still contain bacteria that could lead to a product recall — and cost you time and reputation.

 Alarm / Fault History Reports